vstinner/unicode_book/encodings.rst

  * ignore
  * replace by ?
 (U+003F) or � (U+FFFD)
  * replace by a similar glyph
- * escape: format its code point (e.g. replace "é" by "U+00E9")
+ * escape: format its code point
  * etc.

-Example, encode "abcdé" to ASCII (é, U+00E9, is not encodable to ASCII):
+Example of the "abcdé" string encoded to ASCII, é (U+00E9) is not encodable to
+ASCII:

 +----------------------------+------------------+
 | Error handler              | Output           |